 - Discharge that is gray, white, or green

 - Burning feeling inside the vagina

-If you start showing signs of BV, it's important to contact your health provider as soon as possible to prevent any complications.How Does BV Affect my Pregnancy?
+If you start showing signs of BV, it's important to contact your health provider as soon as possible to prevent any complications.How Does Bacterial Vaginosis Affect My Pregnancy?

 Once the diagnosis is confirmed, antibiotics are prescribed to cure BV.
 Common antibiotics used during treatment include metronidazole, clindamycin, and tinidazole.
 You may be given a combination of oral pills and topical creams.
 The pills are used to get rid of the infection, while topical cream can be used inside and around the vagina to relieve some of the immediate symptoms.

 If you have BV, make sure to finish the entire course of antibiotics, even if you're not experiencing any more symptoms.
 Antibiotics that are stopped early can allow a recurrence of the infection that becomes more resistant to typical treatment.
 Male partners of women with BV generally do not need to be treated, but the infection can spread between female sexual partners.
 Avoid having sex until treatment is finished to prevent further irritation.